TroMpeT1307/SessionNotes/Wikus Notes/AC - S09.md

-Champion Ruk  Fucked Us up.
+Champion Ruk  Fucked James and Gideon up.

 James and Gideon Won 301 GP (includes the crown coin that Amsel added)